Sambell Oration 2018 – Strong and Smart: Investing in Indigenous Children

 11 April 2018

-Leading educator Chris Sarra will deliver this year’s Sambell Oration.
+Leading educator Chris Sarra delivered this year’s Sambell Oration.

 Education and skills open the door to a good life in Australia.
 But a sizeable gap persists in school participation and attainment between Indigenous and non-Indigenous students.
 What strategies will spread opportunity and improve outcomes?